zamantousif/tower-defence/README.md

 It is strongly recommended to use Doxygen to document your source code.
 Please go over the *Project Guidelines* for details.

-# Prerequisites
-## Install dependencies
-### Linux
-#### Tested on Ubuntu 18.04
-1. `sudo apt update`
-2. Install toolchain (GCC, make, etc.) `sudo apt install build-essential`
-3. Install CMake `sudo apt install cmake`
-4. Install SFML 2.5.1 and its dependencies, refer https://www.sfml-dev.org/download/sfml/2.5.1/
-   1. Download the SFML 2.5.1 tar.gz from the URL
-   2. Extract and keep the folder `SFML 2.5.1` in your `home` directory
-   3. The path should be `/home/<username>/SFML-2.5.1`

-Note: It is also possible to skip step 4. and install SFML using `sudo apt-get install libsfml-dev` but the version installed will be the latest in the apt repository, follow 4. to be sure about `SFML 2.5.1`.
-## Update CMakeLists.txt
-Add the paths to `include` & `lib` directories as `SFML_INCLUDE_DIR` and `SFML_LIBRARY_DIR` respectively, in CMakeLists.txt

-# Build and Run
-Follow the below steps to build the project after the prerequisite steps are completed.
-1. `git clone git@version.aalto.fi:cpp-autumun-2021/tower-defense/tower-defense-5.git` - to clone the project repository
-2. Open a terminal and enter the project directory
-3. `mkdir build` - make a `build` directory inside the project
-4. `cd build` - enter the build directory
-5. `cmake ..` - to run CMake and generate a makefile inside `build`
-6. `make` - to use the makefile to build the project
-7. `./towerdefense5` - finally, run the executable generated inside `build`

 # TODOs (04-Nov-2021)
-Assigned to `Tousif`
-- Install SFML 2.5.1 on Windows as outlined in https://www.sfml-dev.org/tutorials/2.5/ and install this repository locally
-- Update CMakeLists.txt and installation instructions accordingly

 - Add GTest support
 - Check how to optimize CMakeLists.txt for cross-platform compatibility